LizzyFleckenstein03/elidragon_v2/README.md

 elidragon.testing = testing
 ```

-When using more than one function from the same other elidragon_ mod, you should import it by doing local othermod = elidragon.othermod at the beginning of the file.
+When using more than one function from the same other elidragon_ mod, you should import it by doing `local othermod = elidragon.othermod` at the beginning of the file.
 All code should be inside init.lua, and don't be scared of creating multiple mods at once - the system is meant to be as modular as possible.
 After you created the mod, you have to complete the steps for Adding existing mods (except adding the submodule ofc).

 ### Adding existing mods
 ---

 If you want to add an external mod, cd to the mods directory and type git submodule add <git repo of external mod>.
-For any new mod an entry needs to be added to all world.mt files, saying load_mod_xy = true / false.
-This is important because if you do not specify load_mod_xy, Minetest will automatically add it, and we do not want minetest to mess with files added to git.
+For any new mod an entry needs to be added to all world.mt files, saying `load_mod_xy = true / false`.
+This is important because if you do not specify `load_mod_xy`, Minetest will automatically add it, and we do not want minetest to mess with files added to git.

 ### Adding new worlds
 ---